Pietro Cesare Alberti: Immigration

-During the Thirty Years' War troops from the Netherlands were stationed in Malamocco, a small hamlet on the island of the Lido of Venice.
+During the Thirty Years' War, troops from the Netherlands were stationed in Malamocco, a small hamlet on the island of the Lido of Venice.
 These troops carried with them a particularly virulent strain of bubonic plague.
 The plague spread rapidly, killing 46,000 of the city's 140,000 residents.
 The immense decline in Venice's population led to a similar decline in its commercial power.
 Because the Albertis' power was derived from the success of Venetian traders, Pietro decided at the age of 27 to seek a new life in the New World.
 At some point, Alberti had also converted to Protestantism.
-He sailed from Texel aboard the Dutch ship De Coninck David (King David), arriving in New Amsterdam on June 2, 1635.
+He sailed from Texel aboard the Dutch ship De Coninck David (King David), arriving in New Amsterdam on 2 June 1635.

 Alberti acclimated well in New Amsterdam's cosmopolitan environment.
-In 1642 he married a Walloon woman named Judith Manje (also spelled Magnee) in the Dutch Reformed Church.
+In 1642, he married a Walloon woman named Judith Manje (also spelled Magnee) in the Dutch Reformed Church.
 The couple had seven children from 1642 to 1655, including one who died in infancy.
 The Albertis lived in a home on Broad Street until 1646 when Pietro applied for a land grant from the Dutch.
 The Albertis farmed 100 acres in Brooklyn until Pietro and Judith were killed in an Indian raid in 1655.

 Legacy

 Alberti was the first of millions of Italian Americans who would later form part of American culture.
-A small stone in New York City's Battery Park, near the bronze statue of Giovanni da Verrazzano, commemorates Pietro Alberti's arrival and declares June 2 to be "Alberti Day".
+A small stone in New York City's Battery Park, near the bronze statue of Giovanni da Verrazzano, commemorates Pietro Alberti's arrival and declares 2 June to be "Alberti Day".

 Over the centuries, the family name Alberti had variations in spelling like Albertis, Alburtus, Alburtis and Burtis.

-Indeed, nearly every American bearing the surnames Burtis and Alburtis can trace their ancestry back to Peter Caesar Alberti.
+Indeed, nearly every American bearing the surnames Burtis and Alburtis can trace their ancestry back to Pietro Cesare Alberti.